hsgweon/pipits/README.md

 - is designed to work best on POSIX systems (this essentiallly means it doesn't work in Windows).

-- will need at least 4GB of RAM on your machine running 64bit Linux of mac OS, and it's been tested to be stable on Ubuntu 16.04, and macOS Mojave.
+- will need at least 4GB of RAM on your machine running 64-bit Linux of mac OS, and it's been tested to be stable on Ubuntu 16.04, and macOS Mojave.

-- Uses UNITE fungal db (and also comes with an option to run it against WARCUP fungal db).
+- Automatically downloads the most recent version of UNITE fungal db (and also comes with an option to run it against WARCUP fungal db).

 - Just 4 commands, and you are good to go!